 With this type of technology companies who run e-commerce websites will change the way customer support is done.
 This new customer support model helps companies embrace an “answers first, customer support second”, system.
 There is less work done by the customer support team and more work done by a machine that is interacting with people naturally and real.

 Offering technology that can find the right answers before humans do will change the rate of information exchange from 24 hours to instantly.
-Connecting tools like avatars and virtual assistants to a semantic search engine and Self Service tools will provide and intelligent intuitive and and interactive experience that can be personal and immediate in responses.
+Connecting tools like avatars and virtual assistants to a semantic search engine and self-service tools will provide an intelligent intuitive and interactive experience that can be personal and immediate in responses.